redis/redis-doc/docs/getting-started/faq.md

 since normally the Redis dataset is updated together with the on-disk DB dataset, and not refreshed on cache misses.

-## Is there something I can do to lower the Redis memory usage?
+## How can I reduce Redis' overall memory usage?

 If you can, use Redis 32 bit instances.
 Also make good use of small hashes, lists, sorted sets, and sets of integers, since Redis is able to represent